LABORATORY OF CELLULAR AGEING (LCA) – established on 15 June 1984 and eventually wound up after 36 years on 1 May 2020….

 14. Piravina Sivanandam (Denmark): A pilot study on the effects of stress hormone hydrocortisone onnormal human skin fibroblasts (reasearch project, April-June 2016).

-15. Zohal Barekzay (Denmark): Testing the combination of three phyto-hormetins on ageing human cells (January-June 2018)
+15. Zohal Barekzay (Denmark): Testing the combination of three phyto-hormetins on ageing human cells (January-June 2018 – but did not submit)

 Erasmus/Socrates and other international exchange student projects and visiting post-docs